 Report Problems Early

-Water is a fundamental service, and if you experience problems with either hot or cold water supply from any faucet, the Residence Office should be contacted.
+Water is a fundamental service, and if you experience problems with either hot or cold water supply from any faucet, contact the Residence Office.

 Despite many recent plumbing improvements, you may find hot water to be in short supply at peak periods of the day.
 If one of your water faucets is dripping or leaking, or you get no water at all, report the problem to the Residence Office immediately, and complete a work order form.